Skip to main content

 Thickness callipers

-What you'll need
+What you will need

-If your print has a white border you want fully visible, include it in the measurement.
-If you're planning a mount to overlap the edges slightly (common to hide any imperfections), measure just the image area you want showing.
+If the print has a white border you want fully visible, include it.
+If a mount will overlap the edges slightly, which is common and hides any imperfections, measure just the image area you want showing.
+Always work in millimetres, width first, then height: 1200mm x 900mm, for example.
+Then check everything once more.
+It takes a minute and catches most errors.

 Measuring